Drswith/vite-plugin-usb-ids/README.md

 console.log(device.devname) // "1.1 root hub"
 ```

+#### Why Async Import is Recommended

+**Performance Benefits:**
+- **Code Splitting**: Dynamic imports create separate chunks, reducing initial bundle size
+- **Lazy Loading**: USB IDs data is only loaded when actually needed
+- **Better UX**: Faster initial page load as the USB data (which can be large) doesn't block the main bundle

+**Use Cases:**
+- **Conditional Loading**: Only load USB data when user interacts with USB-related features
+- **Route-based Loading**: Load USB data only in specific routes that need it
+- **On-demand Features**: Perfect for features like device detection or hardware management panels

 ### 3. TypeScript Support

-The plugin automatically generates TypeScript definitions.
+The plugin includes TypeScript definitions in the package.
 To get type support for the virtual module, add the type reference to your `vite-env.d.ts` file:

 ```typescript
 /// <reference types="vite/client" />